 Accommodation, Businesses and more pictures from Kongsberg

-Kongsberg munIcipality is situated 161 meters above sea level, covers a area of 792,3 km2 and have approximately 26.000 inhibitants in Buskerud.
+Kongsberg municipality is situated 161 meters above sea level, covers a area of 792,3 km2 and have approximately 26.000 inhibitants in Buskerud.
 Whoever visits Kongsberg, the "Silver City", is surprised to find how much this city has to offer.
 Kongsberg is reknown for its long and active skiing tradition, with a stable, continental climate, is a focal point between hills and mountains, popular with both residents and visitors.
 In the city of Kongsberg there is a lot to do all year round.
 You might visit the picturesque the Old Town (Gamlebyen) with its special atmosphere: charming places to eat, antique shops, arts and crafts and ancient, venerable buildings.
 The Kongsberg surroundings offer many opportunities both in summer and winter, while the city itself offers nice resturants and overnight stay, making you feel welcome.

 The stable inland climate of Kongberg provides outstanding opportunities for outdoor activities in all seasons.
 Popular Kongsberg Ski Center, one of Norway´s best ski lodges, offers alpine and Telemark skiing and snowboard runs.
 For people who enjoy cross-country skiing, there are many locales for memorable, fresh powder touring or track skiing.

-For more than 30 years, the Kongsberg International Jazz Festival has brought internationally recognized performers to Kongsberg for a few hectic days in July.
-The King´s Mine and Kongsberg´s baroque church are among the specially selected concert settings that give the Kongsberg Jazz Festival its unique atmosphere.
 The traditionally Kongsberg-Marken (Fair) is arranged in February every year, and 25.000 visitors come to the city for a some days of fun and bargains.

 Roaring Nybru waterfall cascades the lively Lågen river through the center of Kongsberg.
 Close by its wide arc of silvery torrents are Gamlekroa (the Old Inn), the Royal Norwegian Mint, which has been operating in Kongsberg since 1686, the Norwegian Mining Museum, The Royal Mint Museum, Kongsberg Ski Museum, The Kongsberg Industry Museum and Magasin Park.
 Norway´s largest baroque church, built in 1761, is just a brief walk from Nybru falls.

 Another way to explore Kongsberg´s heritage is to hike past abandoned silver mines in the hills above the city.
 Or get on board the pit railway at Saggrenda, eight kilometers from the city center, to travel 2.3 km into the mountain and centuries back in time - with a guided tour of the King´s Mine.
 An exciting experience is the Mining Safari.
-This unique adventure is a 5 km (3.25 miles) long walk through the 250 year old adit; "Underbergstollen".
-The guides from the Mining Museum will tell you what you see as you walk past the old silvermines at a depth of 150 metres (500 feet).
+This unique adventure is a 5 km long walk through the 250 year old adit; "Underbergstollen".
+The guides from the Mining Museum will tell you what you see as you walk past the old silvermines at a depth of 150 metres.

 In 1814, at a time when silver mining activities were in elipse, Kongsberg Våpenfabrikk was established by royal degree.
 The Krag-Jørgensen rifle was developed here in the 1880s.
 Its smooth action, accurancy and reliability led to the manufacture of nearly one million rifles in Norway, Europe and the United States.
 The rifle entered full-scale production at the Springfield Armory in Massachusetts in 1894.

 Today, more than 100 years after, Kongsberg is still a town with a large industrial competence.
-Kongsber township has about 26.000 inhabitants.
+Kongsberg township has about 26.000 inhabitants.
 Based in Kongsberg, more than 4.000 people are employed in international high-tech companies which competets all over the world.
 The main areas for the industry are defence, aerospace, offshore, maritim systems, car part production, EDP and optics.
 The city´s college works closely with industry in a mutually beneficial environment that encourages ongoing development of resources and talent.

 Discover the unique history of the Silver Road (Sølvveien).
 In 1624 the Dano-Norwegian King Christian IV ordered that a national highway be built from Konings-Bierg (Kongsberg) to Bragernes (Drammen).
 Life was to change dramatically for farmers in Sandsvær and Eiker over the next couple of centuries.